Man jailed after ‘worst example' of animal fighting Scottish SPCA has ever seen

 Officers also discovered nets for catching wild animals when they bolt from their den.

-Muir was sentenced to six months in prison at Ayrshire Sheriff Court on May 24, and has been banned from owning animals indefinitely.
+Muir was sentenced to six months in prison at Ayr Sheriff Court on May 24, and has been banned from owning animals indefinitely.

 The inspector added: “In my line of work you see a lot of stomach churning examples of animal cruelty, but the videos and images relating to this case are among the worst I’ve ever seen.”